Partner Since: 2004

 This campaign supported UNICEF worldwide education programs in Asia and Latin America, as well as UNICEF's "Schools for Africa" program, a joint initiative established in 2004 by UNICEF and the Nelson Mandela Foundation to promote education for all children in Africa.
 The campaign aims to increase access to quality basic schooling for all, with a special emphasis on helping the most disadvantaged—including children orphaned by HIV/AIDS and children living in extreme poverty.

-Montblanc donated 10% of the retail price to benefit UNICEF's education programs for children. $4,356,050 total is the final result of Montblanc's global initiative to benefit UNICEF, which was raised between June 1, 2009 and May 31, 2010 when the initiative ended.
+Montblanc donated 10% of the retail price of each item in the "Signature for Good" global cause marketing campaign to benefit UNICEF's education programs for children. $4,356,050 total is the final result of Montblanc's global initiative to benefit UNICEF, which was raised between June 1, 2009 and May 31, 2010 when the initiative ended.

 2004-2007 Global Campaigns